 While the idea of adding extras like dried flowers or little rocks to your candles may be tempting, we don't recommend it.
 Adding extras to your candles can impact the overall burn and safety of the candle.

 Additionally, certain materials may release volatile substances when exposed to heat, compromising the air quality when the candle is burned.
-This can lead to unpleasant odors or even health risks.
+That means unpleasant odors—or even health risks.

 There are 60+ types of wax commonly used to make candles, each with unique properties and melting points.
 Of the bunch, we suggest using non-toxic, vegan soy wax to create healthier, natural soy candles.